← Back to Guides

 You then need to work out the classification of your finished product based on the concentration of hazardous substances in your recipe.
 Many suppliers provide CLP label templates or calculators to help with this.

-Top tip: keep your SDS files organised by product — you may be asked to produce them at a craft fair or by Trading Standards.
+Top tip: keep your SDS files organised by product, as you may be asked to produce them at a craft fair or by Trading Standards.

 Common mistakes